 The cause of a ganglion cyst is not known although damage to the joint has been suggested as well as a problem with the joint capsule or tendon sheath which causes the joint tissues to bulge out.

-Mr. Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon talks about Ganglion Cyst and options for Surgery
+Surgery is sometimes considered if conservative treatment is not successful.
+Mr. Elliot Sorene MBBS FRCS (Tr Orth) EDHS Consultant Orthopaedic, Hand Upper Limb Surgeon talks to sportsinjuryclinic.net about surgery and other treatment options.